Living Smart And Healthy

 • Handful of fresh Thai basil leaves, roughly chopped

-• Handful of roasted nuts, cashews or peanuts (optional)
+• Handful of roasted nuts, cashews, or peanuts (optional)

 • 2 green onions, chopped